-Deborah Ann Graham - Tuesday and Thursdays at the Leisure Centre and Fridays at the Civic Hall 1.30pm Click here
+Deborah Ann Graham - Tuesdays and Thursdays at the Leisure Centre and Fridays at the Civic Hall 1.30pm Click here

 Dru Yoga classes - click here for contact information

-- KARATE Mondays at the Scout Hut www.makusho.co.uk
+- KARATE At the Scout Hut or St Gregory's School.
+Please visit www.makusho.co.uk

 - DANCE Adult Ballroom, Latin & Sequence Dance Classes, Beginners 7.30pm and Improvers 8.30pm Tuesdays.
 Adults Intermediate 7.30pm and 8.30pm Wednesdays.
 Civic Hall, Bollington.
 Childrens Timetable available.
 Tel 07742 104405 Website: http://www.dancetech.uk/